-Smoked chicken and avocado grilled cheese
+Smoked chicken and avocado grilled cheese on left; smashed potatoes on right.
+The potatoes still need work. |

 As I wrote last Monday, I'm determined to use my Pinterest food board to broaden my culinary repertoire.
-Up this week: smoked chicken and avocado grilled cheese from The Unorthodox Epicure and crispy smashed potatoes from Love Grows Wild
+Up this week: smoked chicken and avocado grilled cheese from The Unorthodox Epicure and crispy smashed potatoes from Love Grows Wild.

 These two were my Saturday night dinner menu; while I hope you'll pardon my night-time-with-fluorescent-lighting photo, I can heartily recommend the sandwich.
 And I mean heartily.
 This is far more than mere grilled cheese: chunks of white meat chicken (mine wasn't smoked) and cured sun-dried tomatoes (I switched out the red peppers) sit atop two types of cheese, topped with fresh avocado and lime (I omitted the cilantro and added tarragon), all grilled on mayonnaise-buttered sourdough bread.
 Now clearly I do not have mad grilling skillz, nevertheless this combination is a winner.
 Oh.My.Bob.Yes.Indeed.
 And very filling.
 These sourdough slices were small, yet I could not eat more than two halves.